Teeth Crowns: Types, Procedure, Costs & Best Options Explained

 Teeth crowns are among the most effective and long-lasting dental solutions for restoring weakened, broken, or extensively damaged teeth.
-Whether a tooth has suffered decay, trauma, or structural wear, a crown can protect it, support normal chewing, and restore a natural-looking smile.
-This guide covers what teeth crowns are, their different types, how the procedure works, estimated costs in Australia, and how to select the best option for your needs.
+Whether a tooth has suffered decay, trauma, or structural wear, crowns for teeth a crown can protect it, support normal chewing, and restore a natural-looking smile.
+If you are searching for reliable crowns near me This guide covers what teeth crowns are, their different types, how the procedure works, estimated costs in Australia, and how to select the best option for your needs.

 What Are Teeth Crowns?

 Teeth crowns are custom-designed caps placed over the entire visible surface of a tooth.
 Their purpose is to rebuild shape, add strength, improve appearance, and protect the remaining tooth structure.
-Dentists usually recommend a crown when a tooth is no longer strong enough for a filling or if previous restorations have failed.
+Dentists usually recommend crowns for teeth when a tooth is no longer strong enough for a filling or if previous restorations have failed.

 Crowns also play a key role in restoring balance to your bite and preventing further dental problems.